-Single family home resiliency solutions are expected to add 10% to 15% to the total cost per home, multi-family resiliency solutions add 15% to 20% to the total cost per project, and infrastructure solutions add 15% to 20% to the total cost per project.
+Single family home resiliency solutions are expected to add 10 percent to 15 percent to the total cost per home, multi-family resiliency solutions add 15 percent to 20 percent to the total cost per project, and infrastructure solutions add 15 percent to 20 percent to the total cost per project.
 Resiliency solutions are varied and are dependent on the respective area's Threat and Hazard Identification and Risk Assessment (THIRA).
 The THIRA utilizes an all-hazards approach; however, for this grant funding, the focus will be on flood resiliency solutions.